 Core happiness, or ‘set point’ or ‘baseline’ happiness is that general day-to-day sense of wellbeing we experience when nothing in particular is happening, like getting up in the morning, or taking a shower, or walking down the street.
 It’s innate.
 It is our default happiness.
 It’s the happiness which makes life worth living.
 We are not usually conscious of it, but it’s the lubricant to life.

-This book focuses on our core happiness, but don’t get me wrong: pleasure is important.
-Life would be drab and pointless without it.
+This book focuses on our core happiness.
+But don’t get me wrong: pleasure is important.
+Life would be drab and pointless without pleasure.
 However, people with access to countless pleasures – think of some celebrities – will still find life unsatisfying if they have a weak core happiness.
-Conversely, people with a strong core happiness, although they may not have access to many pleasures, will find pleasure in the little things of life.
+Conversely, people with a strong core happiness, who don’t have access to many pleasures, will find pleasure in the little things of life.

 Core happiness has nothing to do with joy.
 It’s what we feel when we are not joyful, and not suffering.
 As I said, it’s what we feel when nothing in particular is happening.
 When our house burns down, something in particular has happened, and understandably, our core happiness will be overwhelmed.

 It’s helpful to distinguish between the two types of happiness.
-When I ask people what makes them happy they often say something like, ‘bushwalking’ or ‘being with friends’ or ‘frog racing’ . . . but those things provide the pleasure kind of happiness, not the core kind.
+When I ask people what makes them happy they often say something like, ‘bushwalking’ or ‘being with friends’ . . . but those things provide the pleasure kind of happiness, not the core kind.

 When we need to make a decision we can ask ourselves the same question the Dalai Lama asks himself: ‘Will it bring pleasure, or happiness?’

-To sum up, to have an enjoyable life we need to experience both the temporary happiness we get from short-term pleasures, and the milder, more pervasive ongoing core happiness.
+In short, to have an enjoyable life we need to experience both the temporary happiness we get from short-term pleasures, and the milder, more pervasive ongoing core happiness.
 You can figure out for yourself what pleasures give you temporary happiness, but what about core happiness?
 How do we get that?
+To answer that question, let’s first look at why core happiness evolved, because then we can understand what is required to keep it healthy.
+See you in the next chapter!

 ‘When I think of happiness I think of a bed.
 The most essential part of a comfortable bed is a solid mattress.
 On top of that mattress you have crumpled sheets, you have to change those sheets and pillowslips every week, you have disorganisation, you have cold, you have warmth.
 But the solid foundation is there and that’s your mattress, and all of the things on top of that mattress is what happens in life.
 The foundation is your happiness.’